-- the project dates
+- project dates

-- the number of workshops or outings
+- number of workshops or field trips

-- the number of days
+- number of days

-- the fees and related expenses
+- fees and related expenses

-- the means of payment
+- means of payment

-- the materials required and the terms and conditions associated with their purchase, which must take into consideration what the cultural partner needs to carry out the project
+- materials required and the terms and conditions associated with their purchase, which must take into consideration what the cultural partner needs to carry out the project

-- copyright terms, if applicable
+- copyright, if applicable